Oldwarrior62/e_slb/README.md

 -create and connect update page.
 -add a signature widget.
 -be able to email a txt or pdf in a email.
--search by dateCreated, Company, Location, keyWord.
+-search by dateCreated, Company, Location, keyword.
--add the free dyslixec font options.
+-add the free dyslexic font options.
--add is twentyfour hours option set as default.
+-add is twenty-four hours option set as default.
 -add dark mode?
 -add is logged in (user created).
--figgure out what to do with update header?
+-figure out what to do with update header?
--add a expandable notes area between header and manin body of log entry -page numbered
+-add a expandable notes area between header and main body of log entry -page numbered
 -make it international

 ERRORS:
 -report_information_operations lines 23-24. // map((reportInformation) =>
 ReportInformation.fromMap(ReportInformationOperations()))
 .toList(); //should be ReportInformation not ReportInformationOperations()

 -main line 60 //DetailsPage.routeName: (ctx) => DetailsPage(dailyReportId: null, // which should it be null or ?

 Need explained:
--how does foriegn keys work together when creating a input?
+-how does foreign keys work together when creating a input?
 -how do I display 'daily report' with 'company' and 'location' in the details page name and surname never change.
--useing widget or this  not sure of the differance -using = or :  not sure of the differance
+-using widget or this not sure of the difference -using = or : not sure of the difference
 -and more

-SOURCES I used.
+Sources I used.

 SQFlite:
 https://www.youtube.com/watch?v=lLqPIulkQYg